yalevras/obsidian/Brain/Work/Sport Mode.md

 VO_Enable enables vo cycles to start running while VO_Single just runs one VO capture

+Add a parameter in GNC_NISA_MGR_SharedData to know if we want to pause after

 case GNC_NISA_MGR_VO_PAUSE:

 1. Power on the MCU and arm it